The IB Diploma Program is a district-wide offering available only at Harriton High School.

+Unlike AP courses, which are selected on an a-la-carte basis, IB courses are studied in the context of a unified, comprehensive diploma experience.
 Because the IB is a diploma program, students take courses in all disciplines: a literature course in their first language; a language acquisition course; a history course; an experimental science course; a mathematics course; and an elective chosen from Visual Arts, Music, Psychology, Economics, Theatre, or a second science.
-IB students seek a balanced education: a humanities-oriented student can craft an IB schedule that is rooted in the humanities, but he/she must still study math and sciences; likewise, a math and science-oriented student can craft a schedule that is very heavy in quantitative studies, but he/she must still study the humanities.
+IB students seek a balanced education: a humanities-oriented student can craft an IB schedule that is rooted in the humanities, but he/she must still study math and sciences; likewise, a student deeply rooted in STEM subjects can craft a schedule that is very heavy in quantitative studies, but he/she must still study the humanities.

 In addition to these six courses, students complete three “core elements” of the Diploma Program:

-- Extended Essay, a 4000 word essay on original research;
+- Extended Essay, a 4,000 word essay in original research;

 - Theory of Knowledge, a metacognitive course that engages the students in the evaluation of the nature of knowledge and how we come to understand the world around us.

-The six subjects and the core are unified philosophically by the IB’s mission statement and learner profile (see below) as well as the fundamental understanding that acquiring knowledge is a critical step toward the greater goal of critical thinking.
-IB teachers foster an environment conducive to the development of critical thinking skills, including long-term projects, active engagement of the students in seminar-type lessons, research tasks, and writing assignments.
+The six subjects and the core are unified philosophically by the fundamental understanding that acquiring knowledge is a critical step toward the greater goal of critical thinking.
+IB teachers foster an environment conducive to the development of deep analytical skills, including long-term projects, active engagement of the students in seminar-type lessons, research tasks, and writing assignments.

 Key features of the IB experience include: